jcanofuentes/GrassActionsForPhotoshop/README.md

 # GrassActionsForPhotoshop
-A set of tools that allow you to use Grass functionality from within Photoshop
+A set of tools that allows you to use Grass functionality from within Photoshop

 ## Installation